Menu

 At Hastings College, you’ll have an opportunity to work in a studio with furnaces burning at 2,000 degrees!
 This is where you’ll discover how to create art from molten glass.
 It’s an incredible experience and one of the most popular series of classes on campus for students of any major who have an interest in trying something new.

 Glassblowing studio at Hastings CollegeIn the glass program, you’ll experience many forms of glass: glassblowing, sand casting and kiln casting.
 These are just a few ways to create glass art.
-Working with others as a team, you’ll fire molten glass and create pieces that can be showcased to others.
+Working with others as a team, you’ll fire molten glass and create showcase pieces.

-Hastings College students have interned across the country, and you’ll find graduates who’ve worked with glass:
+Hastings College glass students have interned across the country, and you’ll find graduates who’ve worked with glass:

 • In graduate school in Canberra, Australia,